THIS IS PART 2 OF A 3-PART SERIES

 The best part is that once you have all your inefficient loans retired or restructured, you can start making extra investments with the freed up cash flow.

-And next week we’ll show you exactly how to do that with the Investment Cash Flow Index.
+And in the next article, we’ll show you exactly how to do that with the Investment Cash Flow Index.

 What To Do Next